wvanderp/notes/Scripts and Guides/Gether nsi targets.md

 out body;
 ```

-you will get a csv file witch can be opend in excel and analysed
+you will get a csv file witch can be opened in excel and analysed